-Compared to the separated trajectory generation, designing a dynamically feasible trajectory within the entire envelope is an even greater challenge, due to the fact that the tail-sitter vehicle is an under-actuated system with extremely nonlinear aerodynamics.
-For under-actuated mechanical systems (e.g, tail-sitters), the differential flatness is an essential property that contributes to the problem of trajectory generation.
-If a dynamic system is differentially flat, its states and inputs can be determined by algebra functions of flat outputs and their derivatives \citep{fliess1995flatness, murray1995differential}.
-This property reduces the trajectory generation problem to simple algebra in the flat-output space, instead of the state-space planning with kinematic constraints that usually evolve on manifolds.
-For example, the differential flatness property of quadrotors \citep{mellinger2011minimum, faessler2017differential} has been well studied and stimulated a broad class of applications in trajectory planning.
+Compared to the separated trajectory generation, designing a dynamically feasible trajectory that spans the entire envelope is a significantly more complex task because the tail-sitter is an under-actuated system with extremely nonlinear aerodynamics.
+For under-actuated mechanical systems, such as tail-sitters, the differential flatness is an essential property that can significantly ease trajectory generation.
+If a dynamic system is differentially flat, its full states and inputs can be determined by algebraic functions of flat outputs and their derivatives \citep{fliess1995flatness, murray1995differential}.
+This property simplifies the trajectory generation problem to a set of algebraic operations in the flat-output space.
+This is a significant reduction in complexity compared to the state-space planning, which usually has to take into account on-manifold kinematic constraints.
+For example, the differential flatness property of quadrotors \citep{mellinger2011minimum, faessler2017differential} has been thoroughly studied and enabled a variety of applications in trajectory planning.